Ever wish you could jump right into a software development project without first creating a product requirements document?

 Once you have a first draft, get vicious with what you’ve written.
 Go over it with a highly critical eye.
 Try to cut out needless sentences, and trim unnecessary clauses and phrases out of overly long sentences.
 One useful old trick is to read the document out loud.
 If you hear yourself droning on and on without really saying anything, that’s generally a sign you need to pare down your text.

-In your haste to produce a document, don’t cut corners.
+In your haste to produce a product requirements document, don’t cut corners.
 You’ll be surprised at what errors extra sets of eyes can find, what perspectives they bring and what potential disasters they prevent.

 Hopefully you’re not emailing around versioned documents, and soliciting feedback from stakeholders that way, because that takes forever and invariably someone’s thoughts get missed in the process.
 And the opinion you lose might just be the one that introduces a tidal wave of risk.